Logitech MX Brio vs Elgato Facecam MK.2: Premium Webcam Showdown 2026

 MX Brio’s 4K@30fps approach

-Logitech prioritises maximum resolution at 30fps.
-4K captures 4× the pixel information of 1080p, giving much sharper detail for:
+Logitech chases maximum resolution at 30fps.
+4K holds four times the pixel detail of 1080p, which helps with:

 Facecam MK.2’s 1080p@60fps approach